Skip to content

 Advanced Users

-• Use @ mention for precise model control
+• Use @ mention to precisely control model selection

-• Specify models via ID or alias in Chat conversations
+• Specify via model ID or alias in Chat dialogue

-• Understand different models' strengths, manually select when needed
+• Understand different models' strengths and manually select when needed

-Through this design, Dessix maintains ease of use while providing sufficient control for advanced users.
+Through this design, Dessix maintains both ease of use and sufficient control for advanced users.

 Build with ❤️ by Dessix